chayleaf/notlua/README.md

 requires, but arbitrary code, which can generate wrong bindings if you use it the wrong way, be careful).

-Not that this means you don't have to do `CALL print a b` like I wrote above, just `print a b` is enough!
+Note that this means you don't have to do `CALL print a b` like I wrote above, just `print a b` is enough!
 However, if a function has zero arguments, or if you want to call a table, you will still have to use `CALL` (or even `UNSAFE_CALL`).